 - A. Uniforms must be ordered from the current supplier specified by the School of Nursing.
 A specific style has been selected by faculty and will assist in identifying students in the program.
 No other styles will be permitted. - B. Students must have or purchased the following items: - 1.
 Two complete uniforms.
 For women it may include the specified skirts/ pants and tops, or one of each.
 For men it includes two specified uniform pants and tops. - 2.
 One lab coat as specified. - 3.
 One polo shirt with logo. - 4.
 One name tag (provided by the School of Nursing) - C. Other items which are required, but may be purchased at any store include: - 1.
-White professional nursing shoes, leather type, full heel with rubber soles (no sneakers, or open toes/heels). - 2.
-White hose and/or crew socks. - D. Approved school-ordered uniforms must be worn over full white undergarments. - E. Female: appropriate length, clean, pressed uniform; white hose.
+Black professional nursing shoes, leather type, full heel with rubber soles (no sneakers, or open toes/heels, no mesh). - 2.
+White hose if needed. - D. Approved school-ordered uniform tops must be worn over full white undergarments. - E. Female: appropriate length, clean, pressed uniform; white hose if needed.
 Only white crew socks or white knee-highs permitted with slacks.
 Skirts must be at least 1" below the knee or at least 1" above the ankle.
 White shirts may be worn under clinical uniform. - F. Male: must wear white crew neck T-shirt to cover chest hair if applicable, and tunic neat, clean, and pressed.
 White crew socks must be worn. - G. Shoes must be cleaned before each clinical assignment.
 Wash strings as necessary.
-No open-toe/heel, canvas, tennis shoes, clogs or flip-flops allowed. - H. Student Name Badges are to be worn at all times during clinical assignments.
+No open-toe/heel, canvas, tennis shoes, clogs or flip-flops allowed. - H. Student Name Badges are to be worn at all times during clinical assignments (students can be sent home if they come to clinical without their name badge).
 The school provides badges; these are to be worn on the left lapel.
 All seniors must wear their senior designated pin. - I. On occasion, students may attend clinical functions in street clothes at the instruction of faculty.
 Dress is conservative/professional attire.